gracino/Ziplink-HA-Radius/README.md

  1. Work on proposal.
 Done for current manual failover production system.
  1. Review proposal for Alpha system.
 Pending.
  1. Approve proposal for Alpha system.
 Pending.
  1. Work on alpha version.
-Mostly finished, working started on final testing framework.
+Done.
  1. Work on beta version.
-Not started.
+Started documentation.

 ## Production System Fix
 Linux system admin work determined that the VM used was not resourced correctly.
 Lack of cores and RAM were